 Your ebook should include a table of contents so readers can easily navigate the book and find what they want.
 Fortunately, creating a table of contents isn’t that difficult.
 This article shows how to create a table of contents in Google Docs.

 A header or footer can also help to make your ebook look more professional.
 You can include page numbers in either the header or the footer, as well as the title of your ebook.
-This page covers everything you need to know about headers and footers in Google Docs.
+Google provides instructions for headers and footers in Google Docs.

 Add Copyright and Disclosures